apclemens/SimSolarSystem/README.md

 # SimSolarSystem

 Runge-Kutta numerical simulation of our Solar System.
-Currently includes planets, moons, and 20 objects in the asteroid belt.
+Currently includes the Sun, planets (and Pluto), moons, and 20 objects in the asteroid belt.

 Should be run in this order:
  * populateKepler.py